 “But forgiveness is not synonymous with restoration.
-Restoring the relationship will take the effort of both parties and is therefore not always possible.
+Restoring the relationship will take the effort of both parties.
+For that reason it is therefore not always possible.
 Sometimes one party is unwilling to do the work of restoration.

 “Within the context of forgiveness, there are two types.
-In the first, the offending party is truly sorry and asking for forgiveness.
+In the first, the offending party is truly sorry and is asking for forgiveness.
 This makes forgiveness much easier.
-In the second situation the offending party is not sorry making it much more difficult.
+In the second situation the offending party is not sorry.
+This makes it much more difficult.
 But it is still necessary to forgive them for your own benefit.
 You don’t want to allow that person to ruin your future as well as your past.”

-To read more that Anne Bercht wrote on the issue of how to forgive infidelity, please go to the Beyondaffairs.com web site to read:
+To read more that Anne Bercht wrote on the issue of how to forgive infidelity, please go to the Beyondaffairs.com web site to read these two articles:

 “What IS forgiveness?
 Is it never bringing up the ‘what happened’?
 Is it never wanting to think about it again?
 And, is it trusting the person?
 I keep hearing it is for yourself and not the other person.
 But what do you get when you find whatever IT is?”

-Anne Bercht answers them in the following article that we encourage you to read:
+Anne Bercht answers these questions in the following article that we encourage you to read:

 And then, how do you forgive the woman who had an affair with your spouse?
-It’s especially difficult because she split up the family, and eventually married your husband.
+It’s especially difficult because she split up the family.
+And then she eventually married your husband.
 It’s a tough situation —to say the least.
 Read of how one woman discovered freedom as she finally was able to release herself from the prison of unforgiveness:

 We realize that you may be the husband whose wife had an affair.
 You are trying to get to a place where you aren’t imprisoned by unforgiveness.
-If so, reading the following article posted on Crosswalk.com could help you as you try to process all of this:
+If so, reading the following article posted on Crosswalk.com.
+It could help you as you try to process all of this: